The-Orange-Squad/guidebook/docs/technical-guide/assistant/reputation.md

 ## Upvote/Downvote system

-Soon enough, we will introduce an upvote/downvote system where you can upvote or downvote messages to reward or penalize users for their contributions.
-This will provide a more interactive and engaging way to earn reputation points and recognize the efforts of others.
-Stay tuned for more information on this exciting new feature!
+You can also upvote or downvote messages to show your appreciation or disapproval of a user's behavior.
+Upvoting a message will reward the user with reputation points, while downvoting a message will deduct reputation points from the user.
+Please use this system responsibly and only upvote or downvote messages that deserve it.

+### ABUSE OF THE UPVOTE/DOWNVOTE SYSTEM WILL RESULT IN A WARNING OR BAN.